POETSII/tinsel/README.md

 } RoutingKey;
 ```

-To send a message to a routing key, a new Tinsel API call is provided:
+To send a message using a routing key as the destination, a new Tinsel
+API call is provided:

 ```c
 // Send message at addr using given routing key